 Toxic mold can impact your health in many ways.
-We’re so used to seeing it in our shower stalls and basements that it’s easy to view this organic matter as nothing more than an unsightly nuisance.
+We’re so used to seeing toxic mold in our shower stalls and basements that it’s easy to view this organic matter as nothing more than an unsightly nuisance.
 However, research has revealed that while some forms of mold are fairly benign (beyond being a common allergen), others can be highly toxic.
 While exposure to mold will not usually cause sudden death, its cumulative effects can be dangerous, debilitating, and in some cases, even fatal.
-Here’s what you need to know:
+Here’s what you need to know about toxic mold:

 While these issues don’t sound particularly risky, sustained allergic reactions can gradually result in the development of more hazardous conditions.
 Over time, the irritation associated with rhinitis and frequent coughing harms the sufferer’s delicate mucus membranes.
 This can lead to recurrent infections of the lungs, sinuses, and ears.
 Chronic allergic reactions have also been linked to a higher incidence of migraine headaches.